leios/gpu-handbook/src/content/abstractions.md

 ```

 Here, we've used the `.` operator to signify that we want the function broadcasted along all elements of the argument of `f`.
-So let's create another function to do the vector addition from the previous section:
+Now let's create another function to do the vector addition from the previous section:

 ```
 julia> g(a, b) = a + b